-The Conservancy seeks to preserve, maintain, and enhance the ecological integrity of Wisconsin's lands and waters through technical assistance, education and outreach, policy and government relations, renewal of the Knowles-Nelson Stewardship Fund, and new program development.
+The Conservancy seeks to preserve, maintain, and enhance the ecological integrity of Wisconsin's lands and waters through technical assistance, education and outreach, policy and government relations and new program development.

 Technical training and assistance programs include building the capacity of more than 50 established land trust organizations in Wisconsin through conferences, workshops, one-on-one mentoring and professional assistance.